-But really, this sourdough-based dough is exceptional.
+If you’re ever blessed with the gift of sourdough starter, this recipe is for you.
 I was lucky to have some bestowed upon me by a coworker several months ago, and I’m very proud to say I’ve kept it alive and well, which is more than I can say for any plant I’ve ever brought home.

-I use my 12-inch Lodge cast iron skillet for this recipe because it’s bigger, but I’ve also used my smaller enameled Le Creuset skillet which works equally well.
+I use my 12-inch Lodge cast iron skillet for this recipe because it’s bigger, but I’ve also used my smaller enameled Le Creuset skillet which works equally well but produces a smaller pie with thicker crust.

-Contrary to what you might be tempted to do, you do not need to put oil in the skillet first – actually, don’t, because it will burn!
+Contrary to what you might be tempted to do, you do not need to put oil in the skillet first – it will burn!
 If your skillet is seasoned or enameled, the crust will not stick.

 - PIZZA DOUGH (for 3 pizzas):